shapehq/actions/README.md

 # Actions

-This repository contains actions to be used with [GitHub Actions](https://github.com/features/actions) internally at Shape.
-Please refer to [this article](https://shapedk.atlassian.net/wiki/spaces/SHAPE/pages/3640262736/GitHub+Actions+Runners) for the details on getting started with our self-hosted GitHub Actions runner.
+This repository contains actions to be used with [GitHub Actions](https://github.com/features/actions) internally at Framna Denmark.
+Please refer to [this page](https://www.notion.so/GitHub-Actions-f38c16cde5c642f5a0c2e05b725af5d0?source=copy_link) for more details on getting started with GitHub Actions and example workflows.

 ## Getting Started

 Several of these actions depend on the 1Password CLI being installed.
-Please use 1Password's [install-cli-action](https://github.com/1Password/install-cli-action) action to install the 1Password CLI.
+Please use 1Password's [install-cli-action](https://github.com/1Password/install-cli-action) action to install the 1Password CLI or [load-secrets-action](https://github.com/1Password/load-secrets-action) to load secrets into the workflow's environment.

 ## Available Actions